For support and questions about SparkChess or chess in general, please see the links on the right and the Q&A section below.

-We are continuously improving SparkChess in all its areas: the AI chess engine, the multiplayer service, the user interface, additional tools and so on.
+We are continuously improving SparkChess in all its areas: the AI chess engine, the multiplayer service, the user interface, the additional tools and so on.

 The multiplayer service is particularly sensitive because of the complex interactions and also because a small number of players will always try to cheat their way into the leaderboards.

 Whenever we update the multiplayer functionality, we need to consider how two players with different versions will interact.
 To give you a very simple example, if one player has Chat capability but the other doesn’t, what do we do?
 Do we let the chat-enabled player send messages to the other one, even though those messages will never be received?

 Most cases are more difficult, for example when a move needs to be resent due to a client disconnect.
 Even more complicated, when we discover a way to stop cheaters, we may need to effectively ban all old versions.

 We try to keep these breaking changes to a minimum and even then we give a few months of transition period, but we can’t support old versions indefinitely.

 There are two main ways to add a profile photo in multiplayer:

 When you’re creating the SparkChess multiplayer account, you’re asked to “Connect to Facebook” or skip.
 If you do connect, SparkChess will use the email address and avatar from Facebook automatically.

 Alternatively, you can use the Gravatar service to add an avatar.
 Gravatar stands for Globally Recognized Avatar and it’s a free service from WordPress, the organization that maintains the WordPress software that powers over a third of the world’s web sites.
 Gravatar works by linking an email address to a public profile picture.